 STRATEGIC PARTNER PROGRAMS (REVENUE SHARING PAYMENTS)

 In addition to sales commissions or asset based fees, the Broker-Dealer receives compensation (“revenue sharing payments”) from Packaged Product providers or affiliates (“Strategic Partner” or Strategic Partners”).
 Strategic Partners are selected, in part, based on the competitiveness of their products, their technology, their customer service and their training capabilities.
-Strategic Partners have more opportunities than other companies to market and educate our financial advisors on investments and the products they offer.
+Strategic Partners have more opportunities than other companies to market and educate our financial professionals on investments and the products they offer.
 Revenue sharing payments are typically calculated as a fixed fee or as an annual percentage of the amount of assets held by customers, or as a percentage of annual new sales, or as a combination of both.
 Strategic Partners may pay the Broker-Dealer differing amounts of revenue sharing, for which the Strategic Partner receives different benefits.
 You do not pay more to purchase Strategic Partner investment products through the Broker-Dealer than you would pay to purchase those products through another broker-dealer.
-Additionally, revenue-sharing payments received by the Broker-Dealer are not paid to or directed to your financial advisor, and your financial advisor does not receive additional compensation for selling Strategic Partner products.
-Nevertheless, a potential conflict of interest may exist, in that Broker-Dealer is paid more if you purchase a Strategic Partner product, and your financial advisor may indirectly benefit from Strategic Partner payments when the money is used to support costs of product review, marketing or training, or for waiver of mutual fund ticket charges as described below.
+Additionally, revenue-sharing payments received by the Broker-Dealer are not paid to or directed to your financial professional, and your financial professional does not receive additional compensation for selling Strategic Partner products.
+Nevertheless, a potential conflict of interest may exist, in that Broker-Dealer is paid more if you purchase a Strategic Partner product, and your financial professional may indirectly benefit from Strategic Partner payments when the money is used to support costs of product review, marketing or training, or for waiver of mutual fund ticket charges as described below.